All Episodes

 I'm not on trial, no matter how hard you try to put me on trial.

-So my question was you have any priority?
+So my question was, do you have any priority?

-I object to getting any personal records of mine.
+I objected to getting any personal records of mine.

 We're not dealing with privilege through a witness.

-we had offered to put them in camera for the court to review and I just want to know if she has any problem.
+We had offered to put them in camera for the court to review, and I just want to know if she has any possibility.

-Because they deserve a DA that won't put money in their own pocket when it should go to benefit children because we deserve better.
+Because they deserve a DA that won't put money in their own pocket when it should go to benefit children.

 Let's go back to our live testimony.